OAIE/oaie-sketch/README.md

 OAIE Sketch offers a side-by-side code editor and visual editor.

-OAIE Sketch has an opinion about correct document structure: each schema should be declared as a named schema.

 ## Features
 - shows each operation as graph node
 - shows each scheam as graph node